5/7/2025

 Executive Chairman and CEO

 Yeah, I mean, I think it's consistent with my comments, you know, in the transcript that, you know, we see positive momentum for growth.
 You know, we think we still have a lot of levers to unlock in our marketing channels.
 We're continuing to target, you know, lower risk segments, you know, effectively.
-And we continue to think that, you know, we're gonna be able to grow significantly this year.
-So we're excited and, you know, things are looking good.
+And, you know, we continue to think that, you know, we're going to, you know, be able to grow significantly this year.
+So we're excited. and things are looking good.

 speaker